Teal-Wolf-25-v2/be-a-doll/README.md

 - dolls can be secured to a player's shoulders with ribbon
 - dolls can be renamed (only in world) with a nametag
 - dolls are immune to drowning and freezing
+- dolls are sustained by repairs instead of food (use your dollcraft item with sticks/clay/string in inventory)
+- dolls can be repaired by others
 - but could there be more coming?

 ---